AjBurn/liri-node-app/README.md

 Make sure to install the following node packages before attempting to use the Liri bot:

+#### 1. Dotenv:

-1. Dotenv: Loads variables from the .env file to the process.env.
+Loads variables from the .env file to the process.env.
 Use 'npm install dotenv'

+#### 2. Moment:

-2. Moment: Makes http calls and follows redirects.
+Makes http calls and follows redirects.
 Use 'npm isntall request'

+### 3. Axios:

-3. Axios: Makes http requests from node, supports Promise API.
-Use 'npm install axios']
+Makes http requests from node, supports Promise API.
+Use 'npm install axios'

 After installing the necessary packages open Gitbash, terminal, console and enter any of the commands found in the below section.